woofwoofinc/literacy/README.md

     $ literacy examples/blocks.js.rst --out-file blocks.js

-The `.js.rst` files from an entire source directory can be processed and output to another directory retaining the relative path prefixes.
+The `.js.rst` or `.json.rst` files from an entire source directory can be processed and output to another directory retaining the relative path prefixes.
 This doesn’t overwrite any other files or directories in the output.
 Use `-out-dir` to specify an output directory.

     $ literacy --out-dir lib src

-To also copy the files which are not `.js.rst` files from the source directory to the output directory, include the `--copy-files` option.
+To also copy the files which are not `.js.rst` or `.json.rst` files from the source directory to the output directory, include the `--copy-files` option.

     $ literacy --copy-files --out-dir lib src